fussgaenger/Portland_Digital_Twin/README.md

 __The fine print on versions...__

 Although I expect this app to work with newer software versions I cannot say for sure because this hadn't been tested.
-So here are some details on the software used in my environment
+So here are some details on the software used in my environment:

 1. Unity Editor _(Version 2021.3.4f1 LTS from 2021)_
 2. Microsoft Visual Studio Community 2019 _(Version 16.11.16 from 2021)_